peppincsoda/filterdrv-example/README.md

 This is a homework I made for a company when applying for a Windows Driver Developer position.
-The task was to create a console application that prints a log entry every time a file is opened in the system and can be interrupted by Ctrl+C but it was not allowed to use signals for the implementation (so that Ctrl+C could be easily changed to something else).
+The task was to create a console application that prints a log entry every time a file is opened in the system and can be interrupted by Ctrl+C, but it was not allowed to use signals for the implementation (so that Ctrl+C could be easily changed to something else).
-For the implementation I used Microsoft's nullFilter and minispy examples.
+For the implementation I used Microsoft's nullFilter and minispy examples as a starting point.

 ## Building and testing